hupiat/Typify-Gen/README.md

 // if you set up the intersection generation, you will
 // be warned that your optional properties will still be displayed
-// by autocompletion due to non-runtime TypeScript's behaviour
+// by autocompletion due to TypeScript's behaviour, which cannot
+// infer the dynamic generation
 ```

 ## API